microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 ```

 The `PAIJobGpuPercentLowerThan0_3For1h` alert will be fired when the job on virtual cluster `default` has a task level average GPU percent lower than `30%` for more than `1 hour`.
-Here the metric `task_gpu_percent` is used, which describes the GPU utilization in task level.
+Here the metric `task_gpu_percent` is used, which describes the GPU utilization at task level.

 Remember to push service config to the cluster and restart the `prometheus` service after your modification with the following commands [in the dev-box container](./basic-management-operations.md#pai-service-management-and-paictl):
 ```bash